St. Clair Tunnel: Second tunnel (1995–present)

 The second tunnel was built to handle intermodal rail cars with double-stacked shipping containers, which could not fit through the original tunnel or the Michigan Central Railway Tunnel in Detroit.
 By the early 1990s, CN had commissioned engineering studies for a replacement tunnel to be built adjacent to the existing St. Clair River tunnel.
 In 1992, new CN president Paul Tellier foresaw that CN would increase its traffic in the Toronto–Chicago corridor.
 The Canada-U.S. Free Trade Agreement was implemented in 1989 and discussions for a North American Free Trade Agreement between Canada, the United States and Mexico discussions were underway at that time (NAFTA was implemented in 1994).
-It was only logical that import/export traffic on CN's corridor would increase dramatically.
+It was anticipated that import/export traffic on CN's corridor would increase dramatically as a result.

 In 1993, CN began construction of the newer and larger tunnel.
 Tellier declared at the ceremonies: